 Flood Seals and Barriers

 Sealing of equipment below the design basis flood elevation, such as electrical conduits.
+Consider if the service life of seals is consistent with the manufacturer’s recommendations or that a documented engineering evaluation provides justification for service life beyond the manufacturer’s recommendations.

 Sealing of equipment floor plugs, holes or penetrations in floors and walls between flood areas.
+Consider if procedures or programs to monitor for degraded conditions have been implemented.

 Adequacy of watertight doors between flood areas.
+Consider alignment of “dog ears,” adequacy of seals, and wear or impact damage on critical parts of the doors.

-Condition and availability of temporary or removable flood barriers (i.e., gaskets ).
+Condition and availability of temporary or removable flood barriers (i.e., gaskets, sandbags, or sand baskets).

 Flood barrier impairment tracking and compensatory measures.

+Protection of access to the ultimate heat sink for safe shutdown from storm surge debris impact (external flooding).

 Drainage Systems and Sumps